catpea/catpea-project/database/furkies-purrkies/poem-1348/index.md

   - https://unsplash.com/photos/a-person-standing-on-a-rock-in-a-canyon-wbOKjgQv3nY
 resources: null
 features:
-  video: false
+  video: true
 raw: true
 draft: false
 chapter: 8
 ---

-We are boring into a world that has schools, and we assume they are really good for us.
+We are born into a world that has schools, and we assume they are really good for us.

 But, they are not quite there yet, they are only slightly better,